-Future residents will be best served by the provision of private recreation facilities, and that the facilities to be provided will meet the requirements of mandatory parkland dedication.
-The PPS is in conformance with the applicable master plans, sector plan, and the requirements of Subtitle 24, as they pertain to parks and recreation facilities.
+Staff finds that future residents would be best served by the provision of private recreation facilities, and that the facilities meet the requirements of mandatory parkland dedication, with the recommended conditions.
+Staff also finds that the PPS is in conformance with the applicable master plans, sector plan, and the requirements of Subtitle 24, as they pertain to parks and recreation facilities, with the recommended conditions.

-9. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, and the Subdivision Regulations to provide the appropriate transportation recommendations.
+6. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, and the Subdivision Regulations to provide the appropriate transportation recommendations.